chinwan34/gym-cooking-Overcooked-Variant-3/README.md

 ## 0.Abstract

-The gifs are directly taken from the original "Too Many Cook!"
+The Gifs are directly taken from the original "Too Many Cook!"
 Github repository, which can be accessed here: https://github.com/rosewang2008/gym-cooking

 <p align="center">
     <img src="images/2_open_salad.gif" width=260></img>